All posts

 | where CaseId == "CASE_0521475"

-I’m also assuming that only the first case solved receives the bounty.
+Only the CaseOpened event has a bounty.
+I'm also assuming that only the first detective to solve a case receives it.

 DetectiveCases